Paolo Conte: Career

+In 1990, Conte released Parole d'amore scritte a macchina, in which for the first time he served as arranger.
+His following studio album, 900, released in 1992, was again awarded the Targa Tenco for best album.
+His 1996 collection The Best of Paolo Conte (released in the United States in 1998) was an international success.
+In 1997, Conte won the Nastro d'Argento for Best Score and the David di Donatello in the same category for Enzo D'Alò's film How the Toys Saved Christmas.
+In 1999, he won the Targa Tenco for best song for "Roba di Amilcare", one of the four new songs included in the live album Tournée 2.

+In 2000, after working on it for about 30 years, Conte launched the musical comedy Razmataz, that originally featured 105 songs, and eventually in its stage renditions consisted of 28 songs; it premiered in London at Barbican Centre, and had its French premiere in Cannes on May 2001, with Annie Girardot serving as narrator.
+In 2004, he won the Targa Tenco for best song for Elegia, the title track of his new studio album.
+In 2008, for the first time in his career, Conte topped the Italian hit parade with the album Psiche, which was also awarded a Gold Disc.

-Some of Conte's most popular songs have been used as film soundtracks, including "Come Di" in I Am David (2003) and Mickey Blue Eyes (1999), "Via con me" in French Kiss (1995), Mostly Martha (2001) and Welcome to Collinwood (2002).
-In addition, Conte's song "L’orchestrina" is featured during the end credits for episodes 3 and 4 of the television series The New Pope (2020).
-In 1997 Conte won the Nastro d'Argento for Best Score for the film La freccia azzurra.
+Some of Conte's most popular songs have been used as film soundtracks, including "Come Di" in I Am David (2003) and Mickey Blue Eyes (1999), "Blue tangos" in Jean-Luc Godard's Nouvelle Vague (1990), "Via con me" in over 40 films including French Kiss (1995), Mostly Martha (2001) and Welcome to Collinwood (2002).
+In addition, Conte's song "L'orchestrina" is featured in the television series The New Pope (2020).

 Awards

 On 24 March 1999, Conte was awarded the Knight Grand Cross of the Order of Merit of the Italian Republic, by President Giorgio Napolitano for his "outstanding cultural achievements".

 On 15 May 2001, France ordered Paolo Conte Chevalier dans l'Ordre des Arts et des Lettres.
 In 2015, Conte was awarded the Premio Galileo for contemporary music in Padua.

 Conte has also received several honorary doctorates, including one from the University of Macerata (1990).